MiguelAtencio/CNF_Converter/README.md

 [['~AD(x,y)', 'PD(z)'], ['~BD(x,y)', 'PD(z)']]
 ```

-The result is list of list. the
+The result is list of list.
+The element is a clause which consists of list of predicates.

 ------------------